Our Program and Approach

 Our Reconciliation Action Plan

 KU was proud to launch its inaugural Innovate Reconciliation Action Plan (RAP) in 2016.
-At KU Corrimal East, we began our journey to develop our centre’s RAP in 2018 and we are proud to launch it now.
+At KU Corrimal East, we began our journey to develop our centre’s RAP in 2018.
 Please view it here.